calebchiajg/Learning_Project---SQL_Project_Data_Job_Analysis/README.md

 # Introduction
-This repository is for me to display my SQL knowledge.
+This repository is for me to display my SQL learning.
 Focusing on data analyst roles, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

 SQL queries?
 Check them out here: [project_sql folder](/project_sql/).